Is Wine Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Non alcoholic wines labeled 0.0% ABV (truly alcohol free options)
+• Non alcoholic wines labeled 0.0% ABV (truly alcohol free)

 • Sparkling grape juice as a celebratory alternative